dimitri-yatsenko/db-programming-with-datajoint/README.md

-# dj-videos
+# Database Programming with DataJoint
-A series of notebooks accompanying video tutorials
+A series of of quick video tutorials